How To Keep Your Dog Entertained At Home While You Work

 For some dogs, the transition of having parents at home all day has made them the happiest dogs in the world.
-For other dogs, this has increased their opportunity for playtime… meaning that your dog may be demanding attention for more hours in the day than you can give.
+For others, this has increased their opportunity for playtime… meaning your dog may be demanding attention for more hours in the day than you can give.
 How can you keep your dog entertained while you work remotely?
 Is there a way to keep your dog happy and relaxed so that they don’t need constant attention?

 At Portland Pet Food Company (PPFC), many of us have developed techniques for keeping our dogs entertained and relaxed while we work.
 After all, as a company built on our love for dogs, we always have our furry companions by our side.

 Rather than fussing at your dog whenever they start whining, barking, or coming to you for attention, try to redirect their energy by getting your dog to lie down – rewarding them with a healthy dog treat.
 By doing so, your dog will begin to equate lying down as a positive action.
 Eventually, your dog will nap all day by your side!
 There’s nothing like looking down at your happy, sleeping dog to keep you motivated throughout the workday.

 Keep Your Dog Busy By Rotating Their Toys

 Some dogs, including Mikey, one of PPFC’s team pooches, gets easily bored with his toys.
 Hannah, his mom, found that by rotating which toys were available to him throughout the week, Mikey’s interest stayed strong – keeping him distracted for longer throughout the day.